kristinbranson/FlyDiscoAnalysis/goldblum/README.md

     ```
     /misc/local/matlab-2019a/bin/matlab -singleCompThread -nodisplay -batch 'modpath; turn_on_goldblum()'
     ```
     This will add a line to the `davislab` user crontab to launch goldblum at 10 PM every night.
+    # How do you modify the time?

     (You may get a message like:
     ```
     There was a problem during execution of the set_parpool_job_storage_location() function: